braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/overview/multiple_subscription_groups.md

 You can add up to 10 WhatsApp Business accounts per workspace.
 To add an account:

 1. Go **Technology Partners** > **WhatsApp** and select **Add WhatsApp Business Account**. ![WhatsApp Messaging Integration section with options to add a business account or add a subscription group and number.][1]<br>
-2. Go through the sign up workflow.
+2. Go through the sign-up workflow.
 In the **Select your WhatsApp Business Account** step, select **Create a new WhatsApp Business Account**.
 3. Add a phone number.
 This number must follow all the requirements of any WhatsApp phone number, including not being registered to any other WhatsApp accounts.

 ## Multiple subscription groups and phone numbers